-A WORD bank is a place where a student can keep written words he’s learned or collected so that he can refer to them as needed.
+A word bank is a place where kids can keep written words they’ve learned or collected so they can refer to them as needed.
 Useful for students of all ages, word banks serve several purposes:

-- A storage place for writing ideas when the child is writing about a particular topic.
-He can gather from a word bank of themed words to create a story or poem.
+- A storage place for writing ideas when children are writing about a particular topic.
+They can gather from a word bank of themed words to create a story or poem.

 - A vocabulary-development tool.

-- A spelling resource he can go to during writing or editing.
+- A spelling resource to use during writing or editing.

 Using Holiday-Themed Word Banks

 With fall in the air and Thanksgiving just around the corner, now’s the time to encourage your children to write seasonal and holiday-themed stories, poems, reports, and acrostics.
 As fun as this sounds, when your kiddos (old or young!) can’t think of what to write about, they often freeze in frustration.